TahaAliAl-ozaib/Ants-beesClassifier/README.md

     # Ants vs Bees Classification Project

 ## Overview
 This project classifies images of ants and bees using deep learning with PyTorch.
-It follows course requirements: Git, UV for dependencies, clear structure, and comprehensive docs.

 --------------------------------------------------------------------------------------------------------------------------------------------------
     ## Team Members